riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 ##Summary
 So that takes us through some of the steps involved in writing tests with <a href="https://velocity.readme.io/" target="_blank">Velocity</a> and <a href="https://velocity.readme.io/v1.0/docs/getting-started-with-jasmine" target="_blank">Jasmine</a>.

-We've looked at basic steps such as getting Velocity up and running and have looked at a way to handle test data within tests.
+We've looked at basic steps such as getting Velocity up and running and have looked at one method for handling test data.

-In part 2 we'll finish off the rest of the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a> and look at one way to handle users and authentication within our tests and have a quick look at server tests and Jasmine spies.
+In part 2 we'll finish off the rest of the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a> and deal with users and authentication within our tests.
+We'll also have a quick look at server tests and Jasmine spies.

 Thanks for reading and hope you enjoyed part 1!